miguelrios0517/AppointmentManager/README.md

 # Appointment Manager

-AppointmentManager is now available online! https://appointment-management-s-df6d3.web.app/
+Appointment Manager is available online: https://appointment-management-s-df6d3.web.app/

 *Email and password are used for authentication only.
-You could use a email if you'd prefer.
-Nothing is emailed to you. *
+You could use a fake email if you'd prefer (nothing is emailed to you) *

-Use AppointmentManager to keep track of your interpreting appointments!
-The program was originally designed and built for a medical interpreter who needed a more efficient way to manage their patients, appointments, providers, documentation and more.
+Use Appointment Manager to keep track of your interpreting appointments!
+This program was originally designed and developed for a medical interpreter who needed a more efficient way to manage their patients, appointments, providers, documentation and more.

 Currently the program offers the following features...
 1) appointment manager